manishjha1991/typescript-starter-express/README.md

-# MDM application with Express, Typescript, Mongoose
+# Boilerplate Express, Typescript, Mongoose

-This project is Made of express, typescript and mongoose application, designed for Restful API's,
+This starter is Made of express, typescript and mongoose application, designed for Restful API's,

 ## Prerequisites